TheMasterDodo/2048/README.md

 # 2048
-Recreation of the 2048 game in Java
+Recreation of the 2048 game (original by Gabriele Cirulli at https://play2048.co) in Java